-She was one of 125 undergraduates nationwide selected for the grant, which helped support her video production internship in Dublin, Ireland, from May through July.
-Awardees are selected based on their academic achievement, campus and community service, and relevance of their travel plans to their academic and career goals.
+Asher is one of 125 undergraduates nationwide selected for the grant, based on academic achievement, campus and community service, and relevance of applicants’ travel plans to their academic and career goals.
+“This scholarship will not only help me achieve my dream of traveling across Europe, but it will enable me to see the architecture I’ve been studying for years,” she commented.

 The Honor Society of Phi Kappa Phi (PKP) is the nation’s oldest and most selective multidisciplinary collegiate honor society.
 Ball State established a PKP chapter in 2003.